If you’re interested in how research translates into clinical settings, you will find Academic Psychiatry an interesting field.

 - Social (for example, the social factors that increase the risk of developing mental health problems) or

 - Psychological (for example research into different ways of thinking that may help or hinder how we deal with situations).

 It’s great to be able to see the influence of your research on practice or policy, and you’ll always have something new and interesting to do.
-However, seeking funding for research can be challenging in any discipline.

 If you think you might be interested in an academic career in psychiatry, it can be useful to look up the work of academic psychiatrists at several universities.
 This will give you a good idea of the range of opportunities.